Henry Paulson: Early life and education

-Paulson was born on March 28, 1946 in Palm Beach, Florida, the son of Marianne (née Gallauer) and Henry Merritt Paulson, a wholesale jeweler.
-He was raised as a Christian Scientist on a farm in Barrington, Illinois, a Chicago suburb.
-He has Norwegian, German, and English-Canadian ancestry.
+Paulson was born in Palm Beach, Florida, the son of Marianne (née Gallauer) and Henry Merritt Paulson, a wholesale jeweler.
+He was raised as a Christian Scientist on a farm in Barrington, Illinois.
+He has Norwegian, German, and English Canadian ancestry.
 Paulson attained the rank of Eagle Scout in the Boy Scouts of America and is a recipient of the Distinguished Eagle Scout Award.

 Paulson was an athlete at Barrington High School, participating in wrestling and football.
 He graduated in 1964.
-Paulson went on to attend Dartmouth College in Hanover, New Hampshire, where he graduated Phi Beta Kappa in 1968 with a Bachelor of Arts (BA) degree in English.
+Paulson went on to attend Dartmouth College, where he graduated Phi Beta Kappa in 1968 with a degree in English.
 At Dartmouth, he was a member of Sigma Alpha Epsilon and he was an All-Ivy, All-East, and honorable mention All-American as an offensive lineman.
-Paulson received his Master of Business Administration (MBA) degree from Harvard Business School (HBS) in Allston, Massachusetts in 1970.
-He was offered a scholarship to study at the University of Oxford in the United Kingdom following his graduation from Dartmouth, but chose not to accept it.
+Paulson received his Master of Business Administration degree from Harvard Business School in 1970.
+He was offered a scholarship to study at the University of Oxford following his graduation from Dartmouth, but chose not to accept it.